Online MSN

 By 2030, 1 million of the RNs employed in 2017 will be retired.4 Now is a great time to earn to your advanced nursing degree so you can take on greater responsibilities in patient care, leading executive teams, and educating future generations.

-The online MSN program offers you four distinct tracks, so you can customize your course of study to align with your career goals.
-A specialized MSN degree can position you for higher-paying positions as a clinical nurse leader, nurse educator, administrator, or in the growing field of nursing informatics.
+The online MSN program offers you three distinct tracks, so you can customize your course of study to align with your career goals.
+A specialized MSN degree can position you for higher-paying positions as a clinical nurse leader, administrator, or in the growing field of nursing informatics.

 Admissions Requirements